define a variable

 To ensure that necessary variables are set, you can require them in files and export them in files run before.
 If the required variable is not present then the execution stops.

 Split scripts into reusable files.
-The main file uses request to run each step; exported variables carry over between files.
+The main file uses run to run each step; exported variables carry over between files.

 # first run the login